Coughing in horses

-Coughing in horses is not normal.
-Whether at rest, during warm-up or during exercise, it is important to pay attention to it.
+One of the symptoms that is often present but sometimes ignored is coughing in horses, and yet it is not normal.
+Whether at rest, during warm-up, or during exercise, it is important to pay attention to it.
 The causes of coughing are diverse, with more or less serious sources.
-In any case, it is important to discuss this with your veterinarian as it may be a sign of equine asthma.
-This term was proposed in order to describe under the same name the inflammation of the deep respiratory tract (Inflammatory Airway Disease or IAD) and recurrent deep airway obstruction (Recurrent Airway Obstruction or RAO).
+In all cases, it is important to discuss it with your veterinarian because it may be a sign of equine asthma.
+This term was proposed to describe under the same name both inflammation of the deep airways (Inflammatory Airway Disease or IAD) and recurrent obstruction of the deep airways (Recurrent Airway Obstruction or RAO).

-What are the elements trigger asthma in horses?
+What are the triggers of asthma in horses?

-It is estimated that approximately 17% of horses have severe equine asthma (AES), and 68-77% of horses are affected by mild to moderate asthma (MEA).
-Hence, the reason many people mistakenly believe that it is normal for a horse to cough, particularly at the start of training or trail riding, or in a dusty stable.
-But no cough is normal, and it's important to talk to your vet about it, as the cause could be equine asthma.
+It is estimated that approximately 17% of horses have severe equine asthma (SEA), and 68-77% of horses have mild-to-moderate asthma (MTA).
+This is why many people mistakenly believe that it is normal for a horse to cough, particularly at the beginning of training or a ride, or in a dusty stable.
+But no cough is normal, and it is important to discuss this with your veterinarian, as equine asthma could be the cause.

-The number one cause is dust.
-Whether in hay, bedding, cleaning the stable, grooming, the horse is surrounded by dust particles that are often invisible to the naked eye.
-Only dust control in your horse's environment can help relieve clinical signs.
+The number one cause is dust .
+Whether it's in hay, bedding, stable cleaning, or grooming, horses are surrounded by dust particles that are often invisible to the naked eye.
+Only controlling dust in your horse's environment can help alleviate clinical signs.

-With a thorough evaluation, your veterinarian can diagnose the cause.
-Here are some of the most common symptoms.
+Through a thorough evaluation, your veterinarian can diagnose the cause.
+Here are some of the most common symptoms:

 What are the clinical signs?

-The most effective way to improve the clinical signs of an asthmatic horse (severe or moderate) is to reduce the quantity of particles present inhaled.
+The most effective way to improve the clinical signs of an asthmatic horse (severe or moderate) is to reduce the amount of particles present inhaled.

 ACCOMMODATION: